KoalasinTraffic/KoalasinTraffic.github.io/spd/_boss/lich.md

 # Lich Boss

 The lich carries a legendary amulet that protects it from damage.
-Only a tower with the same type can damage this boss.
-Casting an elemental change reduces the lich's movement by 30%.
+Only a tower with the same element type can damage this boss.
+Whenever the lich changes its elemental type, its movement is slowed.

-* Change frequency: 6 seconds
+* Element change frequency: 6 seconds

 * Health: 60%

 * Movement speed: 91%

-* Damage to player base: 20 HP
+* Damage to player base: 10 HP

 <img src="/assets/images/spd/enemy-lich.gif" width="449" height="283">